-Garriott grabbed a handful of button-downs from the closet and tossed the shirts into a cardboard box.
-Shoes, boots, socks, and jeans he stuffed into another box, then hauled both boxes into his bedroom and placed them neatly beside the window.
-Sweat trickled down his temples as he returned to the closet and removed more clothes, belts, and assorted belongings until it was empty.
+Garriott had numbered each of the original games that he published himself and still keeps the rest of the Akalabeth packages in his castlesque home on a tree-lined cliff overlooking Austin.
+Copies are still available from some Apple users' groups, but Akalabeth isn't sold commercially.
+When it was on the market, Akalabeth "made enough money to pay for my college education," he recollects.
+"Of course, I quickly squandered it and didn't actually save it for school.
+But with that as an example, I said, 'Gee, if what I'm doing for fun can make money, it's logical to write a much better game intended for publication."
+With this insight, the doorway to another world opened before him and Garriott strode through it as boldly as an adventurer stepping into one of Ultima's Time Doors or Moongates for the first time.
+A MARKED HARABOL OF STATE WAR WARDED HET MORT as he returned to the closet and removed more clothes, belts, and assorted belongings until it was empty.
 Next he dragged a wooden desk into the closet and set it up alongside the wall, where it occupied most of the small room.
 Finally, Garriott carried several boxes into the closet, handling these far more gingerly than he had those stuffed with clothes.
 From the first he slowly pulled out an Apple II computer; he held it by the sides and let the box fall away from beneath it.
 A disk drive, a monitor, a dot matrix printer-all the quintessential components of a home computer system slid free of their containers and found their places in the closet in Garriott's upstairs bedroom at his parent's house in Houston.